ONS-Innovation/keh-digital-landscape/README.md

 nvm use 18.19.0
 ```

-4. Remember to export the following:
+4. Remember to export the following in the terminal that the backend is running in:
 ```bash
 # AWS
 export AWS_ACCESS_KEY_ID=<your_access_key>